infretis/infretis/examples/gromacs/puckering/README.md

 ```

+You should now see `(molmod)` in the lower left of your terminal.
+Whenever you open a new terminal, write `mamba activate molmod` to activate the required Python packages.
 ## Questions
 * **4:** We will perform the exercise from the directory `~/infretis/examples/gromacs/puckering/`.
 Get an overview of the folder structure and all the files we will be using by navigating to that directory and running
 ```bash